Study Materials for 2023 CFA®, FRM®, Actuarial, GMAT® and EA® Exams

 Example: IRR of a project

 Here is a follow-up on the above NPV example.
-If company A is considering an investment of $100 million in a capital expansion project that will return after-tax cash flows of $20 million per year for the first 3 years and another $33 million in year 4, the final year of the project, what is the IRR for this project and should it be undertaken given that the required rate of return for the project is 8%?
+Assume Company A is considering investing $100 million in a project to expand its business.
+This project is expected to generate after-tax cash flows of $20 million yearly for the first three years and $33 million in the fourth and fifth year.
+What is the Internal Rate of Return (IRR) for this project, and should the company go ahead with it if the required return rate is 8%?

 Solve IRR in the following equation:

 The solution can be arrived at through trial and error.
-However, a simpler approach is to use a financial calculator:
+However, a more straightforward approach is to use a financial calculator using the following steps:

 Step 1: Entering the Initial Cash Outlay